 The designated College official may appeal the decision of the Judiciary Committee to the President of the College or his or her designee if the sanctions delivered are not appropriate or if the committee failed to act.

-The student or organization shall be provided a written statement of the decision of the President or designee within seven working days from the date of filing the request for appeal.
-Appealing to the President is the final step in the College's judiciary process; however, if a student wishes to appeal the decision further, he or she may utilize the State Student Complaint Process outlined on page 240.
+The student or organization shall be provided a written statement of the decision of the President or designee within 7 working days from the date of filing the request for appeal.